robrich/terraform-hands-on-workshop-aws/03-Click-Ops/README.md

 16. On the bottom-right, click `Save`.

-17. Scroll down to `Runtime settings`, and select the `Edit` button on the right.
+17. Switch to the `Code` tab, scroll down to `Runtime settings`, and select the `Edit` button on the right.

 18. Change `Handler` to `app.dynamoDbQueryHandler`.